Long black

 A long black has more crema than an Americano.
 This is due to the hot water being added after the espresso, as opposed to an Americano, which is the other way around.

-The fact that a long black is a stronger coffee with more crema makes it a desirable drink for coffee lovers.
+The fact that a long black is a stronger coffee with more crema makes it a desirable for coffee lovers.
 Due to this, the long black is growing in popularity all the time, especially in the third wave and speciality coffee circle.

 A short black, on the other hand, is another name for espresso.